 - Roma 48H: 2-day ticket for all ATAC public transport (€12.50).

 - Rome 72H: 3-day ticket valid for any ATAC transportation option (€18).

-If you are going to spend a week in Rome and you plan to move around mainly by public transport, don't think twice: it will be worth buying a CIS ticket since for less than 3,50 € per day you will have unlimited access to the entire transport network of the city.
+If you are going to be in Rome for a week and you plan to move mainly by public transport, do not think twice: it will be worth buying a CIS ticket because for less than 3.50 € per day you will have unlimited access to the entire transport network of the city.

 In case your trip is going to be shorter, or your accommodation is in the city center and you can walk to most points of interest, it is probably worth buying a single ticket every time you use public transport.